Autism Center of Excellence (ACE)

 Three projects are included in the ACE:

-- In Project II: Translational Studies of Cognitive, Affective and Neurochemical Processes Underlying Insistence on Sameness in Autism, fMRI studies of IS will be conducted on 50 subjects also in Project III, 50 subjects not in project III and 50 control subjects.
-In addition, rat studies in which parallel behavioral and neurochemical approaches are used.
+- In Project II: Translational Studies of Cognitive, Affective and Neurochemical Processes Underlying Insistence on Sameness in Autism, studies neurocognitive and neuroimaging in subjects with autism and parallel studies in mice.

-- Project III: The Pharmacogenetics of Treatment for Insistence on Sameness in Autism has been designed to replicate and extend a preliminary study of escitalopram treatment of insistence on sameness-related irritability/anxiety in ASD.
+- Project III: The Pharmacogenetics of Treatment for Insistence on Sameness in Autism studies the relationship between genetic variants and response to escitalopram treatment of insistence on sameness-related irritability/anxiety in ASD.